-The oldest-to-date medical recipes from Hippocrates were recently discovered by monks at the St. Catherine’s Monastery in South Sinai, Egypt.
+The oldest-to-date medicinal recipes from Hippocrates were recently discovered by monks at the St. Catherine’s Monastery in South Sinai, Egypt.

-The discovery of the 6th century AD manuscript, which contains many medical recipes written by the ancient physician, occurred amidst restorations at the monastery’s library.
+The discovery of the 6th century AD manuscript, which contains many medicinal recipes written by the ancient physician, occurred amidst restorations at the monastery’s library.

-The manuscript, which was written by an anonymous scribe, also contains other medical recipes as well as illustrations of medicinal herbs.
+The manuscript, which was written by an anonymous scribe, also contains other medicinal recipes as well as illustrations of medicinal herbs.

-Hippocrates’ medical recipes were found at the famed monastery on Mt.
+Hippocrates’ medicinal recipes were found at the famed monastery on Mt.
 Sinai

 The library at the monastery, which is considered to be the oldest continuously operating library in the world, contains some six thousand manuscripts written in Arabic, Ethiopian, Coptic, Armenian, Syriac, and Greek.

 The oldest manuscript at the library, which mainly houses works of history and philosophy, is thought to date back to the 4th century AD.